Melissa Hall, PA-C

 Brooke Schweitzer, PA-C

-Dr. Brooke Schweitzer practices at MD Anderson Cancer Center in Houston, Texas where she serves as Supervisor for Advanced Practice Providers in Plastic and Reconstructive surgery.
-Prior to her work there, she practiced in a number of capacities including work in emergency, hospital, geriatric, and family medicine as well as serving as interim CEO & CFO at a critical access hospital in Kansas with two of her colleagues.
-She is a didactic preceptor at Baylor College of Medicine, clinical PA preceptor for PA and medical students on surgical rotations, and lectures on the local, state, and national level.
-She is an elected delegate for AAPA representing the Texas constituency and serves on the legislative affairs and political action committees with the Texas Academy of PAs.
-Dr. Schweitzer also serves as Trustee of the Board of Directors for the Texas Gulf Coast PA Association as is a member of Pi Alpha National PA honor society.
+Dr. Brooke Schweitzer practices at MD Anderson Cancer Center in Houston, Texas where she serves as Associate Medical Director of Inpatient Surgery and Supervisor for Advanced Practice Providers in Plastic and Reconstructive surgery.
+Dr. Schweitzer is also adjunct faculty at Rocky Mountain University in the Doctor of Medical Science program teaching courses in healthcare administration, patient safety, and medical quality.
+Prior to her work at MD Anderson, she practiced in a number of capacities including work in emergency, hospital, geriatric, and family medicine as well as serving as interim CEO & CFO at a critical access hospital in Kansas.
+She is a didactic preceptor at Baylor College of Medicine and clinical preceptor for PA and medical students on surgical rotations.
+She is an elected delegate for AAPA representing the Texas constituency and serves on the TAPA legislative affairs committee.
+She is also a Trustee of the Texas PA Political Action Committee.
+Dr. Schweitzer also serves as Trustee of the Board of Directors for the Texas Gulf Coast PA Association and is a member of Pi Alpha National PA honor society.
 She received her Doctor of Medical Science degree from Lynchburg University in clinical medicine and healthcare administration.
 She is a graduate of Des Moines University with a Master of Science Degree in Physician Assistant Studies.
 Her undergraduate degree was completed at Nebraska Wesleyan University in Biology, with minor degrees in Chemistry and Psychology.

 Gordon Tilney, PA-C